empa-scientific-it/openbis/docs/software-developer-documentation/apis/matlab-v3-api.md

-# How to access openBIS from MATLAB
+# Matlab (V3 API) - How to access openBIS from MATLAB

 ## Preamble
 [openBIS](https://wiki-bsse.ethz.ch/display/bis/Home) is a research data management system developed by [ETH SIS](https://sis.id.ethz.ch/).
 Data stored in openBIS can be accessed directly via the web UI or programmatically using APIs.
 For example, [pyBIS](https://sissource.ethz.ch/sispub/openbis/tree/master/pybis) is a project that provides a Python 3 module for interacting with openBIS.